Class Descriptions

 • Multi-day workshops and intensives - prices vary

-Company level dancers are required to take a set schedule of 7-15 hours of instruction per week, depending on level.
-Bi-weekly convention style classes are included in company tuition.
+Company level dancers are required to take a set schedule of 3-7 hours of instruction per week, depending on level.

 • 7 hours per week - $345 per month